DojoBits/community/cncf-bulgaria-meetups/2025/jan/README.md

 - create a Kafka topic
 - configure Kafka monitoring with Prometheus and Grafana
 - run a test producer and consumer
-- trigger Kafka cluster re-balance with Cruse Control
+- trigger Kafka cluster re-balance with Cruise Control